 ‘Up’ is one of my favorite Disney Pixar movies for so many reasons: the first couple of minutes are incredibly powerful without a single word being spoken, the story revolves around the blossoming friendship between a grumpy old man and a (slightly annoying) little boy, two people who couldn’t be more different – and there’s a talking dog!
 But my very favorite thing about ‘Up’ is the message of travel and adventure, no matter who or how old you are.
-Encouraging my kids to learn more about the world around them is very important to me, and with this in mind, I’m so excited to tell you about a recent experience we had where my 4-year old Harrison became a Wilderness Explorer at Disney’s Animal Kingdom!
+Encouraging my kids to learn more about the world around them is very important to me (read more on why we love travel with kids here), and with this in mind, I’m so excited to tell you about a recent experience we had where my 4-year old Harrison became a Wilderness Explorer at Disney’s Animal Kingdom!

 How do you become a Wilderness Explorer?